Redawt/f4-frost-guide/md-mod-descriptions/rff-description.md

 #### Installation Instructions
 * **Main Files - Frost Official Updates**
     * Always install the newest version of this mod!
-* If you install this mod, you will have an option to install a Frost Campsite patch.
-If you use Campsite, then please install that patch.
+    * If you install this mod, you will have an option to install
+        * a Campsite patch
+        * a CBBE patch
+        * some other optional plugins
+    * Install those patches if you use the respective mods
+    * Install the optional plugins if you want to use them